 Content Marketing

 Content marketing involves creating and sharing digital content that’s designed to grab attention or spark interest.
-That can include:
+The types of content you might share include blog posts, white papers, videos, infographics, case studies, surveys and polls.

 RIAs can leverage content marketing to generate interest in their firm’s products and services.
 If you have a financial advisor website, for instance, you might write blog posts that answer some of the questions prospective clients most frequently ask.
 Sixty-one percent of advisors polled by Schwab generated leads from their blogs.